Skip to main content

 Another popular option is a newspaper log.
 Newspapers are great fire starters, and some people use mounds of them in place of wood in their fireplace.
 A simple web search reveals many “recipes” for these logs, and places where you can purchase a special log roller for the job.
 You start by soaking the newspaper, then wrapping it up tightly and letting it dry for a couple of weeks.

-If you decide to get a gas insert installation, there are products on the market today that mimic the performance of a wood fire.
+If you decide to use gas logs, there are products on the market today that mimic the performance of a wood fire.
 You can purchase crackle granules (made of rock, wool or vermiculite) from a fireplace supply store that will pop and glow when heated by the gas flames for an authentic wood-burning sound.
 They also sell realistic-looking receptacles, in the shapes of pinecones or strips of wood, to hold the granules.

 Another product that is quickly becoming the “crown jewel” (or “jewels,” rather) of gas fireplaces are fire crystals.
 These gems, made of tempered glass that is handcrafted or specially tumbled, come in a range of colors.
 Though mostly used for decoration, they trap heat without melting and are a great way to customize your fireplace, even in the off-season.
 Usually sold by the pound, most come with special burners that connect to the gas valve.
 Experiment with stacking different colors of glass fire crystals for an even more spectacular show.